 The demand for diesel Genset is expected to thrive on account of growing public infrastructures, industrial base, retail and hospitality sectors, and supplying power in remote areas.

 The situation is similar in the UAE, where the expansion of public transport infrastructure has led to increased demand for generators.
 6Wresearch's report added major construction activities anticipated in the country this year and near future - such as the expansion of Dubai Metro, road infrastructure, and Dubai Expo 2020 - will boost the local generator market.

-Ravi Bhandari, analyst at 6Wresearch's energy and power division, says the energy and utilities sector in Saudi Arabia is also driving genset demand in the country.
+Ravi Bhandari, the analyst at 6Wresearch's energy and power division, says the energy and utility sector in Saudi Arabia is also driving Genset demand in the country.

 Clearly, portable power remains a lucrative sector in the Middle East, where transmission has historically been riddled with challenges.

 As Tim Spearing, global product manager at Lucy Electric's automation business said to Construction Week in October 2015, the Middle East faces many challenges in achieving a stable, reliable, and high-performance electrical distribution network due to its rate of growth.